-Where the applicant has already supplied a copy of the priority in the context of a request to base late-filed parts of the description or drawings on the claimed priority under Rule 56 (see A‑II, 5.4(v)), the applicant does not need to file it again.
+Where the applicant has already supplied a copy of the priority document in the context of a request to base late-filed parts of the description or drawings on the claimed priority under Rule 56 (see A‑II, 5.4(v)), the applicant does not need to file it again.
 However, if the copy already provided was not certified as to its content and/or filing date, the applicant will need to provide the missing certification within the above time limit.

 If the applicant fails to provide a certified copy of the priority document within the above-mentioned period (Rule 53(1)), the EPO will invite him to provide it within a two-month period under Rule 59.
-This period can be extended under Rule 132(2) (see E‑VIII, 2.3.5, for Euro-PCT applications), but further processing is ruled out by Rule 135(2).
+This period can be extended under Rule 132(2) (see E‑IX, 2.3.5, for Euro-PCT applications), but further processing is ruled out by Rule 135(2).
 If the applicant fails to provide it within this period, the priority right in question is lost (Art.
 90(5)).